rust-lang-ru/book/rustbook-ru/nostarch/chapter15.md

 smart pointers in this book, including `String` and `Vec<T>` in Chapter 8.
 Both these types count as smart pointers because they own some memory and allow you to manipulate it.
 They also have metadata and extra capabilities or guarantees.
-`String`, for example, stores its capacity as metadata and has the extra ability to ensure its data will always be valid UTF-8.
+`String`, for example, складs its capacity as metadata and has the extra ability to ensure its data will always be valid UTF-8.

 Smart pointers are usually implemented using structs.
 Unlike an ordinary